CasCodes/homepage/content/projects/kiyo.md

 Because all three scipts only "see" a limited part of the browser, they need to communicate with each other in order to get the job done:
 ![communication img](/md_img/extension_communication.png)

 The communication between the scripts as well as the API was rather time consuming, especially since I rarely use JS.
+Getting CORS (cross-origin resource sharing) down was the main problem, because it requires configuring both the front- and backend.
+After reading a lot of AWS documentation, It finally worked.

 ### Backend
 I knew right from the beginning that I wanted to use **Python** for the API server.
+Python has a vast amount of machine learning libraries and some solid API frameworks.
+For the first draft, I used Flask to build an API server, but this turned out to be unnessecary because **API Gateway** does all the work. (more on that later)

 ### Machine Learning
 To keep it simple, I went with a **Huggingface** pretrained model.
 They can be imported into python easily and offer state of the art performance.
+Using the summarization pipeline is as easy as that:

 ```py
 import huggingace